 sure you check with your medical professional prior to beginning.

 Here’s why: As with any dietary or lifestyle regimen, before attempting

 a ketogenic diet in any capacity, I recommend you try it ONLY with the

 support of your doctor or other health professional.

-Also, if you are interested in trying the ketogenic diet, be sure check out my brand new line of supplements specifically designed to help you as you embark on a “keto” journey.
+Also, if you are interested in trying the ketogenic diet, be sure check out my brand new program, Keto360, designed to help you as you embark on a “keto” journey.

 Of course, the ketogenic diet of high-fat, low-carb and moderate-protein foods is primary, but I believe this combination of step-by-step coaching, supplements, meal plans, regular exercise and other lifestyle measures can help you maximize your results from the keto diet.